casefabric/guide/docs/cmmn/case-plan.md

 If AutoComplete set to true, a Plan Item will complete if there are no active children and all required children are in lifecycle state disabled, completed, terminated or failed.
 If set to false, it will complete if there are no active children, no Discretionary Items planned, all required tasks are evaluated to true.

-**In the CaseFabric IDE**, you can in the Properties Palette just click AutoComple on or off.
+**In the Case Designer**, you can in the Properties Palette just click AutoComple on or off.

 ### Plan Item properties